MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Utility/Write-Host.md

 The `Write-Host` cmdlet's primary purpose is to produce for-(host)-display-only output, such as printing colored text like when prompting the user for input in conjunction with [Read-Host](Read-Host.md).
-`Write-Host`  By contrast, to output data to the pipeline, use [Write-Output](Write-Output.md) or implicit output.
+By contrast, to output data to the pipeline, use [Write-Output](Write-Output.md) or implicit output.

 You can specify the color of text by using the `ForegroundColor` parameter, and you can specify the background color by using the `BackgroundColor` parameter.
 The Separator parameter lets you specify